hadronized/strongly-typed-thoughts.net/media/blog/glsl-pest-part-1.md

 # Facing issues

-PEG is really cool to use… but they are caveats.
+PEG is really cool to use… but there are caveats.
 For instance, PEG / [pest] cannot express *left-recursive* rules.
 To understand this, take this rule:

 ```